psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 >
 > The MPI implementation given above transmits only the pi estimate per rank to the main program.
 Rewrite the program so that each rank generates the random numbers and sends them back to rank 0.
 >
 > Submit the job and look at the time it took.
 What do you observe?
-Why did the runtime change?
+Why did the run time change?
 {: .challenge}